segmentio/segment-docs/src/connections/destinations/catalog/comscore/index.md

 The comScore SDK will collect unique device id's under the hood, so based on this there is some filtering that can happen here.
 IN order to see a number for this metric, you need to select a Geography, Client ID, and Platform in the comScore dashboard.
 The *All* option will not produce a unique device.

 ### How does comScore determine the application name?
-Used in the classification from comScore’s Audience reporting, comScore retrieves the application name from your app’s Info.plist application bundle name as returned by `CFBundleName`.
+Used in the classification from comScore's Audience reporting, comScore retrieves the application name from your app's Info.plist application bundle name as returned by `CFBundleName`.
 If you want to override the automatically retrieved value, you can provide a string with your preferred app name.

-{% include content/integration-foot.md %}